dqops/dqo/docs/dqo-concepts/checks/configuring-checks.md

 The *date* column contains a text value that is a valid ISO 8601 date.
 We want to replace all usages of the column reference with an SQL expression that will cast the column's value to a DATE.

-When the *date* column is casted to a *DATE* type, we can use it as a partitioning column for partitioned checks or run date specific data quality checks such as the [daily-date-values-in-future-percent](../../checks/column/datetime/date-values-in-future-percent.md#daily-date-values-in-future-percent) check that detects if any dates are in the future.
+When the *date* column is cast to a *DATE* type, we can use it as a partitioning column for partitioned checks or run date specific data quality checks such as the [daily-date-values-in-future-percent](../../checks/column/datetime/date-values-in-future-percent.md#daily-date-values-in-future-percent) check that detects if any dates are in the future.